-Policy Number Policy Text GSAI comments 4.4.5 When lands are to be made available for development according to the Growth Management and Phasing Plan, the Town will initiate a secondary planning process, in accordance with the policies of this Plan, to recommend a secondary plan for approval.
+Policy Policy Text GSAI comments Number 4.4.5 When lands are to be made available for development according to the Growth Management and Phasing Plan, the Town will initiate a secondary planning process, in accordance with the policies of this Plan, to recommend a secondary plan for approval.
 This policy implies that the Town initiates every Secondary Plan process.
 We recommend revising the policy to read: "When lands are to be made available for development according to the Growth Management and Phasing Plan, a secondary planning process shall be initiated and approved by Town Council in accordance with the policies of this Plan.
 Notwithstanding that the secondary plan is typically Town-initiated process, the Town may allow proponent initiated secondary plan process with appropriate terms of reference that establishes an appropriate collaboration in efforts with the Town."
 13.3.1 and 13.9.12 The Natural Features and Areas designation in this Plan corresponds to the Core Areas of the Greenlands System as identified and protected in the Region of Peel Official Plan.
 The Natural Features and Areas designation is shown on Schedule D1, Natural Environment System, with individual components shown on Schedule D2, Natural and Supporting Features and Areas.
 The Natural Features and Areas designation includes the following: a) significant wetlands; Per Section 13.9.12, it is understood that the Scoped Watershed Study which informed Schedule D4b was based on preliminary, high-level observations and mapping.
 It is understood further from Section 13.3.1 that the Natural Features and Areas designation in this Plan corresponds to the Core Areas of the Greenlands System, as identified in the Region of Peel Official Plan.
-Thus, the Natural Heritage Systems and Key Features illustrated within the Future Caledon Official Plan have location, setbacks modification with and of watercourses are not permitted.
-Minor through enhancement may be permitted at select locations where it provides an enhancement to the system, given sufficient rationale.
-Minor (local) rehabilitation or enhancement could include such works as replacement of perched culverts with new structures that appropriate ecological high n Schnarr & Associates Inc. b) woodlands meeting one or more of the criteria for Core Area woodland on Table 1 of the Region of Peel Official Plan; c) Environmentally Sensitive or Significant Areas; d) Provincial Life Science Areas of Natural and Scientific Interest; e) the Escarpment Natural Area designation of the Niagara Escarpment Plan; and, f) valley and stream corridors meeting one or more of the criteria for Core Area valley and stream corridors in Table 2 of the Region of Peel Official Plan.
-The 2020 Peel Environmental Screening and primarily been identified at high levels.
-Recognizing this, we encourage policy that instead provides flexibility for site-specific EIS, initiated at the development application stage, to determine more exact boundaries representative of existing site features and local context.
-Scoped Subwatershed Study was based on preliminary, high-level observations and mapping which did not lead to specific, detailed recommendations for watercourse and headwater drainage feature management.
-As a consequence, and through the preparation of the required Secondary Plans and subwatershed studies it is expected that all watercourses and headwater drainage features will be reviewed in accordance with the management approach below: a) High-constraint watercourses and their corridors are to be protected in current form and regulatory constraint rehabilitation/ buffers.
+Thus, the Natural Heritage Systems and Key Features illustrated within the Future Caledon Official Plan have

+b) woodlands meeting one or more of the

+criteria for Core Area woodland on Table 1

+of the Region of Peel Official Plan;

+- c) Environmentally Sensitive or Significant Areas; - d) Provincial Life Science Areas of Natural and Scientific Interest: - e) the Escarpment Natural Area designation of the Niagara Escarpment Plan; and, - f) valley and stream corridors meeting one or more of the criteria for Core Area valley and stream corridors in Table 2 of the Region of Peel Official Plan.

+The 2020 Peel Environmental Screening and Scoped Subwatershed Study was based on preliminary, high-level observations and mapping which did not lead to specific, detailed recommendations for watercourse headwater drainage and feature management.
+As a consequence, and through the preparation of the required Secondary Plans and subwatershed studies it is expected that all watercourses and headwater drainage features will be reviewed in accordance with the management approach below: a) Highconstraint watercourses and their corridors are to be protected in current form and location. with appropriate regulatory setbacks ecological buffers. and Realignments of high constraint watercourses are not permitted.
+Minor modification through rehabilitation/ enhancement may be permitted at select locations where it provides an enhancement to the system, given sufficient rationale.
+Minor (local) rehabilitation or enhancement could include such works as replacement of perched culverts with new structures that follow Conservation....